AppleDeath318/BCSTool/README.md

 character, remains **Pending** until the current server session confirms the character, Hero ID, and SteamID64 mapping.
 Denied players and the rule that caused each kick are recorded in the BCS Tool Console.

-The Player Information panel also provides right-click actions:

-* Right-click a character-name row to send a **Kick** command or add that resolved player to the banlist.
-* Right-click a SteamID row to copy that SteamID64.

 The access lists and learned identity data are stored under: